by Niklas Göransson

 Unsurprisingly, this caused some resentment.

 – I was hosting a lot of loud parties at the time.
 That’s about the only thing that went on at my place though, there were none of these black masses they were on about.
-One of them accused us of it and then the rest took it as gospel and commenced the witch-hunt.
+One of them put forth the accusation and then the rest took it as gospel and commenced the witch-hunt.

-According to the police report; as the flames were raging, neighbours report hearing the word ‘fire’ shouted along to a song repeatedly.
+According to the police report, as the flames were raging, neighbours reported hearing the word ‘fire’ shouted along to a song repeatedly.

 – Keep in mind that the investigation was based almost solely on the testimonies of neighbours who were Jehovah’s Witnesses.
-I’m obviously not ruling it out completely, that the word in question was uttered as it appears in a number of songs.
+I’m obviously not ruling it out completely, the word appears in a number of songs.

 1995 – four years and three demo tapes after their conception, UNPURE entered a local studio to record their self-titled debut.

-– Hräsvelg and I used a guy we’d previously recorded our first studio song with, “Lust of Darkness” (1993).
-At this point he had upgraded and relocated his studio and it soon became apparent that he was interested in little else than earning some cash.
+– Hräsvelg and I used a guy we’d worked with for our first studio song, “Lust of Darkness” (1993).
+At this point, he’d upgraded and relocated his studio and it soon became blatantly obvious that he was interested in little else than earning some cash.

 As with most UNPURE endeavours, the entire process was plagued by mishaps.
-What ultimately turned out to be a faulty circuit board caused a several day long delay, in which the entire drum-kit was disassembled and then reconstructed on the other side of the room as part of the troubleshooting procedure.
-Once they were finally up and running, the diplomacy was tested further when the studio was burglarised – with band and engineer both suffering property theft.
+What ultimately turned out to be a faulty circuit board caused a several-day-long delay during which, as part of the troubleshooting procedure, the entire drum-kit was disassembled and then reconstructed on the other side of the room.
+Once they were finally up and running, diplomacy was tested further when the studio was burglarised – with band and engineer both suffering property theft.

 – We had a very simple idea that was perfect for our concept.
-Napalm held a different view and requested flashy theatrical images – preferably boasting fangs and scantily clad women.
+Napalm held a different view and demanded flashy theatrical images – preferably featuring fangs and scantily clad women.
 I don’t think they really understand metal.
-Honestly though, the fault is mine – I should have foreseen this when our correspondence tended to gravitate more towards their enthralment for pornography rather than our vision for UNPURE.
+Honestly though, the fault is mine; I should have foreseen this since most correspondence tended to gravitate more towards their enthralment with pornography rather than our vision for UNPURE.

 Unimpressed with the band’s suggestions, the label decided that the visuals were in need of some spicing up.

-– They hired some self-proclaimed computer-wiz from ABIGOR, without even notifying us.
-This guy must have dipped his cup deep into the Jägertee before he fell upon our layout; the lyrics were full of errors and had words thrown around, even a song title misspelled.
-Needless to say, no one from the label bothered to check before printing it.
+– Without even notifying us, they hired some self-proclaimed computer-wiz from ABIGOR.
+This guy must have dipped his cup deep into the Jägertee before falling upon our layout; the lyrics were full of errors and had words thrown around, even a song title misspelled.
+Needless to say, no one from the label bothered to check before printing the damn thing.

-The greatest surprise however, came from the cover artwork.
-The blatant logo misplacement soon became a trivial nuisance upon the discovery of the astrological addition.
+The greatest surprise, however, came from the cover artwork; the blatant logo misplacement soon became a trivial nuisance upon discovering the astrological addition.

 – Evidently not, they were still convinced that what UNPURE needed was bosoms and blades.
 This was unacceptable – in Coldland there are no concubines, only pain.